 Transition coach - Lead Teacher Miss Crowther

 Coaches will be sought via an application process from amongst year 7 students in the May of their year 7 with a total number of 6 coaches per form.
 Their role will be to act as mentors during their year 8 to year 7 students in their first year.
-Coaches will be involved in transition work with year 6 pupils particularly on designated transition days and evenings.
+Coaches will be involved in transition work with year 6 students, particularly on designated transition days and evenings.
 This group will receive training and support and will meet up with their year 7 students on a regular basis to carry out coaching sessions.

 Sports Captains - Lead Teacher Miss Clatworthy